nagonch/YACHT/README.md

-# YACHT
+# YACHT: Yet Another Camera Hand Tool

-YACHT: Yet Another Camera Hand Tool
+There's lots of "I've got a code for calibrating arm to camera, I can share if you want".
+Well, I'll just mine the way I did it.